Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Results

-\subsubsection{\textbf{How are ML tasks related to SE activities?}}
+\subsubsection{How are ML tasks related to SE activities?}

 The relationship between SE activities and ML tasks is illustrated in Figure \ref{fig:mdls_sankey}, with the flow indicating the number of PTMs.
+ML tasks correspond to the current classification used in HF, i.e., a label assigned to each PTM.
 The figure highlights the prominence of the ML task \textit{text generation}, which is associated with the highest number of PTMs, reflecting its relevance in supporting code-related tasks.
 From the SE perspective, this task is most commonly linked to software implementation.
 However, it also extends across the remaining four SE activities, indicating its versatility.

-ML support is unevenly distributed across the SDLC.
+ML support is uneven across the SDLC.
 Early phases (requirements engineering and software design) and late phases (software maintenance) demonstrate connections to diverse ML tasks, while middle phases like software design show limited ML task integration, being connected primarily to \textit{text generation}.
 In particular, software design is associated with a single ML task (\textit{text generation}) while the other SE activities are supported by multiple ML tasks.
 Software quality assurance presents an interesting case with connections to several ML tasks, but notably fewer than software implementation or software maintenance.
 This highlights a potential growth area for ML applications in testing and validation tasks.
 Regarding software maintenance, it spans across various ML tasks, including \textit{text generation}, \textit{text classification}, and \textit{text2text generation}.
 These ML tasks are useful in the context of SE, such as \textit{code review} tasks.

-\fcolorbox{black}{white}{ \parbox{0.95\linewidth}{ \textbf{Finding 2.3}: The ML task \textit{text generation} is the most common among SE-related PTMs.
+\fcolorbox{black}{white}{ \parbox{0.95\linewidth}{ \textbf{Finding 2.4}: The ML task \textit{text generation} is the most common among SE-related PTMs.

-\textbf{Finding 2.4}: Unlike other SE activities, software design is related to a single ML task: \textit{text generation}. } }
+\textbf{Finding 2.5}: Unlike other SE activities, software design is related to a single ML task: \textit{text generation}. } }